build-on-aws/content/tutorials/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 !['Tasks' view of the created ECS cluster](images/ecs_task_running.png)

-You have now successfully created a producer ECS task that will continuously generate clickstream data to the MSK Serverless cluster.
+You now successfully created a producer ECS task that will continuously generate clickstream data to the MSK Serverless cluster.

 More specifically, the ECS task produces random click events.
 Hereby, an event comprises a user IP, a product type, an event timestamp, and other information.
 There is also a user ID that serves as key and is associated with each event.
 In addition, the partition number of the event is determined by using a hash of that key.
 Before sending, the event data is serialized using a Avro serializer provided by the AWs Glue Schema Registry.
 Every generated event is sent to the previously created topic `clickstream`.

 ### Step 8: Check Schema in AWS Glue Schema Registry

 In the last step, we successfully created an ECS producer task.
 Now we have to create the clickstream schema in the AWS Glue Schema Registry.

-1. Navigate to the [Amazon Glue console](https://console.aws.amazon.com/glue/).
+1. Navigate to the [Amazon Glue console](https://console.aws.amazon.com/glue/?sc_channel=el&sc_campaign=devopswave&sc_content=building-real-time-streaming-analytics-application-on-apache-kafka&sc_geo=mult&sc_country=mult&sc_outcome=acq).
 Select `Stream schema registries` under `Data Catalog` from the left menu.
 You can see the schema registry named `serverless`.
 Click on it.

 2. You can see the available Schemas of the schema registry `serverless`.
 Click on the schema `clickstream` to see the different schema versions.
 You should see Version 1 here.

 !['Schema properties' view including 'Schema versions' within the Glue console](images/schema_properties.png)